 Arranging home health care for an aging or disabled parent can be daunting.
 One of your options is hiring a home health aide to care for your family member.
-The downside is that home health aides have a full roster of clients to visit on a rigorous schedule, so your parent may not get the assistance they need for routine activities.
-The Consumer Directed Personal Assistance Program, also know as CDPAP, offers the advantage of increased daily coverage from an attendant for tasks usually performed by a home health aide or nurse.
+The downside is that home health aides are usually someone they have never met and be uncomfortable with.
+The Consumer Directed Personal Assistance Program, also know as CDPAP, offers the advantage of receiving the home care they need from a caregiver of their choice – including most family and friends.

 The following list of activities of daily living (ADLs) points out where your parent requires assistance, and will help you understand how CDPAP can help the elderly and disabled.